carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 exercises: 15
 questions:
 - "How do you plan a metagenomics experiment?"
-- "How a metagenomics project looks like?"
+- "How does a metagenomics project look like?"
 objectives:
 - "Learn the differences between shotgun and metabarcoding (amplicon metagenomics) techniques."
 - "Understand the importance of metadata."